Plefunga/AstroCalcs/README.md

 TODO:
 - better decscriptions of functions, and combine some of the functions and simplify them as much as possible.
-- debug the library.
+- Extensively test the library
 - Aberration and Nuation calculations.